 Optimax air injectors

 Some of the outboard and other personal water craft applications make use of the Optimax direct injection system which consist of an Optimax air injector and a fuel injector.
-In this system fuel is injected via a side feed fuel injector into the air injector which in turn injects additional air with the fuel directly into the combustion chamber.
+In this system fuel is injected via a side feed fuel injector into the air injector.
+The air injector in turn injects additional air with the fuel directly into the combustion chamber.

-Due to the environment they operate in, Marine fuel injectors and outboard fuel injectors are prone to become dirty and or clogged.
-There is really no difference between 99 % of marine or outboard fuel injectors and those used in the automotive, motorcycle or related industries.
+Due to the environment they operate in, Marine inboard and outboard fuel injectors are prone to become dirty and or clogged.
+There is really no difference between 99 % of marine based fuel injectors and those used in the automotive, motorcycle or related industries.

 Visual Inspection and flow testing is the only sure way to confirm that the fuel injector cleaning process is a success, anything else is only guess work.